cljsjs/boot-cljsjs/README.md

 This project provides tasks for the [boot][boot] build system to package and use Javascript dependencies in Clojurescript projects.

-- [cljsjs.app][cljsjs-app] provides tasks to be used in application project to add JS files from diffrent sources to fileset so they can be used by [boot-cljs][boot-cljs].
+- [cljsjs.boot-cljsjs][main-ns] provides tasks to be used in application project to add JS files from diffrent sources to fileset so they can be used by [boot-cljs][boot-cljs].
+- [cljsjs.boot-cljsjs.packaging][packaging-ns] provides tasks to help
+  packaging of libraries for cljsjs.

 ## Using libraries